pfaciana/gulp-create-tasks/README.md

 # Other Notes and Syntactic Sugar

 * `cb` receive two arguments, the first is the options object, the second is the gulp `cb` callback.
 See https://gulpjs.com/docs/en/api/task for more info on the cb callback in gulp
+* in addition to the the current options, the options object also return a `cb` field for the current callback, and a `cbs` field for all task callbacks in an object.
+This can be useful when calling gulp.lastRun()
 * I used `_` as the variable name because I think it's easier to read, but if this is confusing, you can replace `_` with the variable name `options`
 * if `id` is an array, then `src` must be indexed the same way.
 See css build object above.
 Basically this means you have two tasks that are identical in every way except in the `src` field.
 So rather then repeating code, you can make `id` and `src` matching indexed arrays.
 This is a shorthand usage.
 You can achieve the same thing with two `configs` and copying and pasting the common fields between them.
 * `depMin` is similar but for file/glob dependencies.
 In the example above I wanted to use owl carousel's compressed version for production, but uncompressed for dev.
 With `depMin` defined, the task will automatically run twice.
 One with the original `dep`, then one with `depMin` replacing `dep`.
 It also creates a `minify` field set to true, which you can use with a gulpif in your pipes.